faisalomari/BrainCT/README.md

 Logistic Regression is another traditional machine learning technique used for binary classification tasks.
 It's applied to medical image features to predict the presence of specific brain diseases.

+### Gaussian Naive Bayes (GNB)

+Gaussian Naive Bayes (GNB) is a probabilistic machine learning model that assumes the likelihood of the features is Gaussian.
+It's used for disease prediction based on extracted features from medical images.

 ## Model Evaluation

 The trained models are evaluated using various metrics, including accuracy and confusion matrices.
 These metrics help assess the performance of each model in disease detection.